Matthew Evans, Director

-Matthew joined the AIRE Centre in July 2012 to coordinate the Centre’s Human Trafficking and Domestic Violence Law Project and undertake third-party interventions and litigation before UK courts and tribunals, the European Court of Human Rights and the Court of Justice of the European Union.
-He is also member of our advice service, particularly in matters of domestic violence, trafficking and in issues of asylum relating to trafficking.
+Matthew joined the AIRE Centre in July 2012 and now works on a project to undertake pre-litigation research and bring appeals challenging the lawfulness under EU law of the UK´s "right to reside" test, particularly in relation to children who face destitution and other vulnerable groups.
+He previously worked to coordinate AIRE's Human Trafficking and Domestic Violence Law Project and undertake third-party interventions and litigation before UK courts and tribunals, the European Court of Human Rights and the Court of Justice of the European Union.

 After studying for his Bachelors in Law at Kings College, London, Matthew completed a Masters in Law, specialising in domestic and international human rights.
 Prior to coming to the AIRE Centre Matthew spent two years as an OISC level 2 accredited Caseworker at Refugee and Migrant Justice [RMJ], representing clients at every stage of their asylum, immigration and deportation applications and appeals, whilst also studying for the Bar Vocational Course.